roikonen/scalablemodeling/docs/ceqs.md

   Events are treated as core domain concepts, not just side effects or integration tools.
 They are on equal footing with commands and queries.

 - **Gradual query model evolution**
-  The query model is structurally the same as the command model but without command handlers (i.e. business validation).
+  The query model is structurally the similar state projection as the command model but without command handlers (i.e. business validation).
 This allows teams to start with a unified model and separate it only when needed.
-  For example, you might start with a `User` aggregate used in both commands and queries.
-Later, if your query load grows or you need specialized views (e.g. user lists), you can evolve the query model independently, by projecting events to form a separate model.
+  For example, you might start with an `User` projection used in both commands and queries.
+Later, if your query load grows or you need specialized views (e.g. user lists), you can evolve the projection independently, by projecting events to form a separate projection.

 - **More focus on evolvability**
   Events help systems adapt and grow over time without requiring major rewrites or early rigid structures.